 - coordinate programs and events

 Have you heard of the “Pittsfield Walking Loops”?
 Healthy Pittsfield created a “Downtown” 2-mile walking loop that community members can walk or run located on the city’s central and inviting location of North Street.
 The “Morningside “ loop is another option along Tyler Street, First Street, Fenn Street, East Street, Woodlawn Ave, Sliver Lake Blvd.
 Community members are invited to enjoy what Pittsfield has to offer while becoming more physically active.
 The loops are marked with green signage along the way to guide pedestrians.
 Healthy Pittsfield hopes to implement more loops throughout the city so that they are more accessible to the entire community.
+Walk ambassadors are needed to start walking groups and to do regular audits of our loops.

 Partners developed the Active Living Resources for Pittsfield.
 Pittsfield has so many local indoor and outdoor opportunities for physical activity, many of which are free!